 Our Board of Directors has a standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee assists the Board of Directors in fulfilling its responsibilities to shareholders concerning our financial reporting and internal controls.
 The Audit Committee facilitates open communication among the Audit Committee, the Board of Directors, our independent auditor and management.

 The Audit Committee discusses with management and our independent auditor the financial information developed by us, our systems of internal controls and our audit process.
 The Audit Committee is solely and directly responsible for appointing, evaluating, retaining, and, where necessary, terminating the engagement of our independent auditor.
 The independent auditor meets with the Audit Committee (both with and without the presence of our management) to review and discuss various matters pertaining to the audit, including our financial statements, the report of the independent registered public accounting firm on the results, scope and terms of their work, and their recommendations concerning the financial practices, controls, procedures and policies employed by us.
-The current members of our Audit Committee are George Nolen, Chairman, Dr. Richard J. Roberts, and Christi Pedra.
-The Audit Committee held four meetings in fiscal year 2011.
+The current members of our Audit Committee are John A. McCarthy, Jr., Chairman, George Nolen and Dr. Richard J. Roberts.
+Mr. McCarthy became Chairman upon his election as a director in April 2013.
+Mr. Nolen was Chairman of the Audit Committee in 2012.
+The Audit Committee held five meetings in fiscal year 2012.